 Carleton University

 Carleton University takes advantage of its location in the nation’s capital: many students work as political aides and pages on Parliament Hill.
 Carleton was the first university in Canada to establish a graduate degree in public administration, and it is also home to the country’s oldest four-year journalism program.
-Computer science students participate in paid co-op placements at leading technology companies in Ottawa, such as Shopify and Ericsson.
+Computer science students participate in paid co-op placements at leading technology companies in Ottawa, such as Nokia and Ericsson.
 The school boasts one of the largest engineering faculties in the country and continues to expand its cognitive science program.
 Many of Carleton’s programs focus on wellness and sustainability.
 “At Carleton University, students have an opportunity to grow their knowledge, develop real-world skills and explore their passions in the nation’s capital and around the world,” says president Wisdom Tettey.
 “Our inclusive, smart, caring community provides a unique environment where one can address challenges and explore opportunities by embracing innovation, bringing new ideas to life and driving change we can all be proud of.”

 Quick facts